Tufail Shinwari: Early career

 Shinwari represented Pakistan in the Street Child World Cup in Qatar in 2022, after getting noticed by a charity organisation called Muslim Hands, during open trials in Nowshera.
 With three hat-tricks and 13 goals, he won the Golden Boot, and led the team to the final, which they lost to Egypt on penalties.

 In 2023, he represented the Pakistan street child football team at the Norway Cup in Oslo, leading the team to the runner-ups place after losing to Sola FK in the final.

 Karachi United

 In 2024, Shinwari signed his first club contract with Karachi United.

 International career

 In September 2025, Shinwari represented Pakistan U23 at the 2026 AFC U-23 Asian Cup qualification.
 The next month, he made his senior international debut with Pakistan against Afghanistan at the 2027 AFC Asian Cup qualification ending in a goalless draw.
 He also started the away match against Afghanistan that was held in Kuwait.

+He assisted Shayek Dost's goal against Myanmar in the third round of the 2027 AFC Asian Cup qualification.